danschmidt5189/yii-backbone-js/README.md

-yii-marionette
+Yii + Backbone.js
 ==============

 Quickly integrate Backbone, Marionette, and RequireJS in your Yii application.
+See `config.php` to get up and running immediately.

+(Note: This component is really more of a RequireJS quick-start than anything else.)

 # Run your backbone app